Northern Triangle subtropical forests: Location and description

 The ecoregion occupies roughly the middle third of Kachin State, the northernmost state of Myanmar.
 It is immediately south of the southeastern end of the greater Himalaya Mountains, but in lower mountains that range from 146 m in the valley floors to a high point of 3897 m.
 The ecoregion features two large river valleys.
 The Hukawng Valley in the west is on the middle course of the Chindwin River.
 The eastern valley follows the parallel running of the Mali River and N'Mai River; these two rivers meet at the southern edge of the ecoregion to form the Irrawaddy River.
 This confluence area would have been greatly affected by the construction of the proposed Myitsone Dam, but the project has been suspended.

 To the north and east, the ecoregion grades in the narrow bands of the Northern Triangle temperate forests and Nujiang Lancang Gorge alpine conifer and mixed forests ecoregions, respectively, where higher altitudes and cooler climate create more temperate forests.
-To the south are the wetter Mizoram–Manipur–Kachin rain forests and Northern Indochina subtropical forests ecoregions.
+To the south are the Mizoram–Manipur–Kachin rain forests and Northern Indochina subtropical forests ecoregions.